Matthieu-LAURENT39/LifeSignal/DOC_DEV.md

 ## 🧩 Tech Stack Overview

-### 🧠 Self
-**Self** is a decentralized identity protocol that lets users prove attributes (like being alive) **privately and self-sovereignly**, without revealing sensitive information.
-It’s ideal for zero-knowledge identity flows in privacy-first dApps.

 ### 🧊 Walrus
 **Walrus** is a decentralized cold-storage solution optimized for encrypted files.
 It offers:
 - Long-term storage